 Supporting digital health

 HeartAI hopes to support health system care by increasing the capabilities and capacities of digital health.
 HeartAI ecosystem development achieves this by providing modern approaches to resource management, platform orchestration, security implementations, data integration and access, reporting and visualisation, powerful and real-time analytics, and many opportunities to support clinical service delivery and health system management.

-HeartAI is primarily a cloud-native reactive microservices architecture that is orchestrated with the Red Hat OpenShift platform and the actor-based concurrency system Akka.
-These capabilities are enhanced with best-practice deployments to Microsoft Azure, extensible software-defined networking, modern identity and access management, real-time logging, monitoring, and observability, modern service middleware, high-performance analytics, and robust deployment frameworks.
+HeartAI is primarily a cloud-native reactive microservices architecture that is orchestrated with Microsoft Azure cloud resources and the Red Hat OpenShift container platform.
+These capabilities are enhanced with best-practice deployments for extensible software-defined networking, modern identity and access management, real-time logging, monitoring, and observability, modern service middleware, high-performance analytics, and robust deployment frameworks.